agilecustoms/terraform-aws-ci-builder/README.md

 ## Overview

-IAM policy `/ci/builder` for building applications that rely on software packages stored in CodeArtifact
+IAM policy `/ci/builder` for building applications that rely on software packages stored in CodeArtifact.
+Originally designed to be used in CI pipelines by GitHub action [agilecustoms/setup-maven-codeartifact](https://github.com/agilecustoms/setup-maven-codeartifact)

-The policy allows `codeartifact:ReadFromRepository` from all CodeArtifact repositories in a specified domain.
+The policy allows `codeartifact:ReadFromRepository` from all CodeArtifact repositories in a specified domain

 To publish artifacts to S3, ECR and CodeArtifact, see another module [terraform-aws-ci-publisher](https://github.com/agilecustoms/terraform-aws-ci-publisher)